MaxDesiatov/fosspay/README.md

     cp config.ini.example config.ini

 Edit `config.ini` to your liking.

+Activate the virtual environment associated with the project.

+    pipenv shell

 Then, you can run the following to start up the development server:

     python3 app.py